MEDICARE ADVANTAGE PLANS

 Additionally, you will need to tell us about your medical conditions.
 For example, if you have anxiety disorder, then tell us that.
 But also, if you have a physical condition, like back pain due to arthritis, then don’t forget to tell us about a back operation you may have had.
 We need to know about every medical condition that keeps your from working.
 For some reason, people who call will usually focus on one single condition and fail to tell us all of their medical problems.
 Don’t do that.
 Help us understand everything you are going through.

-WIN BENEFITS WITH CANNON DISABILITY LAW
+WIN BENEFITS WITH OUR LAW FIRM

-At Cannon Disability Law, our lawyers have won over 20,000 SSDI and SSI cases.
+Our lawyers have won over 20,000 SSDI and SSI cases.
 This means that we have helped over 20,000 people to win Medicaid and Medicare benefits too.
 Also, in 30 years we have won over $100 million in back due and ongoing benefits for our clients.
 You are three times more likely to win your benefits if you hire an attorney.
 However, you need to hire an attorney who has legal experience and understands the law.
 Hire a law firm, like us, that focuses only on Social Security law.

 If you have a mental or physical condition that prevents you from working for over 12 months, then we can help win your benefits.
 You can apply for SSDI and SSI benefits on Social Security’s website.
 If you need help filing your claim, call us today.
 Every day you wait to file your claim is a day you lose money.
 Because, as you know, SSI benefits and Medicaid begin on the date of your application.